Welcome to the Ohio Test Prep Teachers' Lounge!

 - Ohio Test Prep was created by me, Matt Doran, a social studies educator and curriculum specialist with seventeen years experience in urban public education in Ohio.
 I have a B.A. in history and M.Ed. in Social Studies Education from The Ohio State University.
 My colleague, Lynda Ray, created the review guides and games for Social Studies 4.
 Ohio Test Prep is not affiliated with any company or organization.

 - Yes.
 There is absolutely no cost for anything on Ohio Test Prep, and I receive absolutely no money from any user.
 The domain name and website builder subscription are maintained at personal cost by me.

 - I own the website, but that's about it.
 I claim no copyright to anything here.
 The videos are embedded from YouTube and owned by the individual users.
 I created the test items and assessments in Edcite and published them to the public library, so I consider them public domain.
 This site is intended to be freely used by Ohio educators and students to prepare for social studies state tests.

 How are the test items in the Edcite mastery assessments developed?

-- I use three approaches to writing test items: 1) Writing questions from scratch using the content statements, elaborations, and test specs provided by ODE; 2) Writing items that are parallel to the released test questions; and 3) Using public domain questions that align with Ohio standards, primary from the released NAEP questions.
-I have been writing test questions for districtwide quarterly, midterm, and final exams for eleven years.
+- I use three approaches to writing test items: 1) Developing questions from scratch using the content statements, elaborations, and test specs provided by ODE; 2) Writing items that are parallel to the released test questions; and 3) Using public domain questions that align with Ohio standards, primary from the released NAEP questions.
+I have been writing test questions for districtwide quarterly, midterm, and final exams for twelve years.
 I have participated in multi-day training provided by AIR and have a thick notebook of guidelines from AIR on assessment development.
 That certainly doesn't mean my questions are perfect!
 Far from it.
 I am a small team, and I write many questions over a short period (often at night), which means I am especially prone to human error.
 See my note below about letting me know if you find typos and errors.